⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

 Looking west at Grizzly lake from further along the plateau.

-So many larches and aspens… On the left is Mount Gladstone.
+So many larches and aspens… On the left are North Castle and Mount Gladstone.

 The Castle River can be seen in the valley to the east.